kodecocodes/swift-algorithm-club/Binary Search/README.markdown

 # Binary Search

-Goal: Quickly find an element in an array.
+Goal: Quickly find an element in a collection.

 Let's say you have an array of numbers and you want to determine whether a specific number is in that array, and if so, at which index.